metalmatze/laravel-html-cachebusting/README.md

 # laravel-html-cachebusting

+**This repository is archived.
+If this is still a thing in 2017 and beyond, please contact me on [Twitter](https://twitter.com/MetalMatze).
+I might transfer this project to you!**

 This package extends Laravel's ```HtmlBuilder``` with simple cache busting, either by enabling it via a configuration and using the built-in ```HTML::script``` and ```HTML::style```, or more explicitly by replacing  calls to ```HTML::script``` and ```HTML::style``` in templates with ```HTML::scriptBust``` and ```HTML::styleBust```.
 Both methods bust browser cache by placing an md5 checksum into the filename of your asset.

 For a cache buster providing more functionality, have a look at [Laravel Cachebuster](https://github.com/TheMonkeys/laravel-cachebuster).